Lake Phelps Site

-The Lake Phelps Site is an archaeological site containing much evidence of prehistoric occupation.
-The lake is in North Carolina.
+The Lake Phelps Site is an archaeological site containing much evidence of prehistoric occupation in Washington County, North Carolina.
 Eleven archaeological investigations have been conducted at the lake over a course of 25 years.
 Altogether the investigations "recovered over 5,000 artifacts and located and documented 23 canoes."
 Archaeologists were able to analyze and categorize the recovered artifacts into 10 different artifact types.
 In addition, the archaeologists were able to provide radiocarbon dates to most of the canoes.
 The result of all of this provided evidence of prehistoric occupation of Lake Phelps that dated from the Late PaleoIndian/Early Archaic period through the Late Woodland period.

 Description

 Lake Phelps is the second largest natural lake in North Carolina.
 According to the North Carolina Division of Parks and Recreation, the lake has a surface area of 16,600 acres.
 It also sits at "one of the highest lake elevations in the area."
 Lake Phelps is not very deep; for instance, the average depth for the lake is 4.5 feet, while the maximum depth of the lake is 9 feet.
 The lake is remarkably clean.
 The reason it is so clean is that the water in the lake only comes from rainfall.
 With that in mind, a drought can cause decreased water levels at the lake, which can lead to exposed shorelines and interesting discoveries.